bluthboy/SimpleJavaWebApp/README.md

-Java Backend to read and persist sport statistics, created with Maven and Eclipse.
+Basic Java Web Project for Eclipse, created with Maven and used as a Sandbox.

 Using
   - Spring 3